getcanoe/website/_posts/2018-02-11-security-in-beta.markdown

 * Max amount to send in a single send (set in user choice of currency), without requiring password
 * Max amount to send during x hours (set in user choice of currency), without requiring password

+The default settings would be dynamically adjusted by Canoe team so that they typically follow reasonable values in dollar.

 In addition to this certain areas of the application always require unlock by password when entering them:

-* The security preferences page
+* The Security Preferences page
-* The advanced settings page
+* The Advanced settings page

 # Canoe vs Nanowallet
 As I have explained Canoe uses basically the same base code for the actual wallet.
 Canoe has made some tweaks, we for example have a metadata object attached to each account inside the wallet - so that we can store attributes of each account, for example the color of the account in the UI, or the new alias field.